OSGeo/grass/doc/development/style_guide.md

 #### Lazy import of optional dependencies

+A tool may use a package that is not [required](../../REQUIREMENTS.md) by GRASS GIS and may not be available on a user's system.
-For optional dependencies, import only after the _gs.parser_ call.
+In these cases, import only after the _gs.parser_ call.
 In that way the tool can be safely compiled even if the dependency is not installed.

 ```python